NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Abstract

 \section{Abstract}

-Federated learning (FL) is a promising approach in distributed learning keeping privacy.
-However, during the training pipeline of FL, slow or incapable clients (i.e., stragglers) slow down the total training time and degrade performance.
-System heterogeneity, including heterogeneous computing and network bandwidth, has been addressed to mitigate the impact of stragglers.
-Previous studies split models to tackle the issue, but with less degree-of-freedom in terms of model architecture.
-We propose {\it nested federated learning (NeFL)}, a generalized framework that efficiently divides a model into submodels using both depthwise and widthwise scaling.
-NeFL is implemented by interpreting models as solving ordinary differential equations (ODEs) with adaptive step sizes.
-To address the {\it inconsistency} that arises when training multiple submodels with different architecture, we decouple a few parameters.
-NeFL enables resource-constrained clients to effectively join the FL pipeline and the model to be trained with a larger amount of data.
-Through a series of experiments, we demonstrate that NeFL leads to significant gains, especially for the worst-case submodel (e.g., \textbf{8.33\%} improvement on CIFAR-10).
-Furthermore, we demonstrate NeFL aligns with recent studies in FL.
+Federated learning (FL) enables distributed training while preserving data privacy, but stragglers—slow or incapable clients—can significantly slow down the total training time and degrade performance.
+To mitigate the impact of stragglers, system heterogeneity, including heterogeneous computing and network bandwidth, has been addressed.
+While previous studies have addressed system heterogeneity by splitting models into submodels, they offer limited flexibility in model architecture design, without considering potential inconsistencies arising from training multiple submodel architectures.
+We propose \textit{nested federated learning (NeFL)}, a generalized framework that efficiently divides deep neural networks into submodels using both depthwise and widthwise scaling.
+To address the \textit{inconsistency} arising from training multiple submodel architectures, NeFL decouples a subset of parameters from those being trained for each submodel.
+An averaging method is proposed to handle these decoupled parameters during aggregation.
+NeFL enables resource-constrained devices to effectively participate in the FL pipeline, facilitating larger datasets for model training.
+Experiments demonstrate that NeFL achieves performance gain, especially for the worst-case submodel compared to baseline approaches (7.63\% improvement on CIFAR-100).
+Furthermore, NeFL aligns with recent advances in FL, such as leveraging pre-trained models and accounting for statistical heterogeneity.
+Our code is available online \cite{Kang}.